leklachu/endless-sky-syndicate/people.md

 - His ship: a Vanguard, the Feathers McGraw

-Uncle William C. Watermann: CEO of Watersoft
+Uncle William C. Washermann: CEO of Watersoft

 - Watersoft: Main HQ on Reunion/Caph
 - CEO office on Crossroads/Ruchbah

 WC's Wives

+- [todo wife person and mission logs]
 - Amanda, 'main' wife on Crossroads
 - Elaina on Moonshake.
 Goes to Foundry with WC
 	+ assumed to return later